CONTENT

 Capture attention with merge fields

-2. Show customers why they should be hyped about your offer.
+2. Show customers why they should care.

 There’s one important question you need to ask when crafting marketing texts: